stepva/chatalysis/README.md

 ## Recent Updates

+- *v1.0.2*: fixed and updated for a new version of the emoji library
 - *v1.0.1*: added error message for no messages folder and improved HTML visualization when there are no emojis/reactions
 - *v1*: published!